Butson-Hadamard matrices and Plotkin-optimal p^k-ary codes: Introduction

-It is known that a BH, GH or PH matrix can be transformed to an equivalent matrix consisting of 1s in the first row and column by dividing rows or columns, or by interchanging rows or columns.
-So, a BH, GH or PH matrix is said to be \textit{normalized} if the first row and column consist entirely of 1s.
+It is known that a BH (resp.
+GH) matrix can be transformed to an equivalent matrix consisting of 1s in the first row and column by dividing rows or columns, or by interchanging rows or columns.
+So, a BH (resp.
+GH) matrix is said to be \textit{normalized} if the first row and column consist entirely of 1s.

-In this paper we first determine some ways to obtain new PH matrices by generalizing the results given by Craigen and Woodford \cite{power2008}.
-We mainly extend the results given in \cite{power2008}, and we prove new properties of PH matrices.

-Next, we study the parameters for code families where the rows of BH and PH matrices are assigned to be codewords.
+In this paper we first study the parameters for code families where the rows of BH and modified BH matrices are assigned to be codewords.
 The minimum distance between the rows of normalized GH matrices has been studied widely, see \cite[Sections 4.4 and 9.4]{horadam2007hadamard}.
 In addition to minimum distance, the rank and kernel of the codes obtained from a GH matrix were recently studied in \cite{dougherty2015ranks,dougherty2020rank}, and codes from a cocyclic GH matrix and their equivalence to combinatorial difference sets are studied in \cite{armario2018quasi,armario2019generalized}.
 On the other hand, Greferath, McGuire and O'Sullivan \cite{greferath2006plotkin} showed that the codes obtained from BH matrices meet the Plotkin bound under any homogeneous weight.
 Stepanov \cite{stepanov2017nonlinear} also constructed codes obtained from modified BH matrices, which have parameters close to the Plotkin bound.

-In this paper, we give a lower bound for the minimum distance of the rows of normalized BH matrices in Proposition \ref{prop:bound}.
-We also consider image of the BH matrix under a non-homogeneous Gray map, then we show that the distances between the rows are same, hence the code is equidistant.
-Moreover, we show that the code meets the Plotkin bound in Theorem \ref{thm:main}.
+In this paper, we give a lower bound for the minimum distance of the codes obtained from a normalized BH matrix and an amenable BH matrix in Theorem \ref{BHBCD} and \ref{prop:genhomweight}, respectively.
+Then, we prove their minimum distance under a homegeneous Gray map, in Corollary \ref{prop:homG1}.
+We also consider codes obtained from the image of the modified BH matrices under a non-homogeneous Gray map, and we prove their minimum distances in Theorem \ref{thm:Nonhomtranslate}.
+We also show that the distances between the rows are same, hence the code is equidistant.
+Moreover, we show that the code meets the Plotkin bound in Corollary \ref{cor:plotkin}.

 The paper is organized as follows.
-We give some background in Section $2$.
-Then in Section $3$ we derive new results about power Hadamard matrices.
-We study generalized Gray map in Section 4, and give some results on the minimum distance of codes obtained from BH and PH matrices in Section $5$.
+We study the generalized Plotkin bound in Section $2$ and generalized Gray map in Section $3$.
+In Section $4$ we give some results on the minimum distance of codes obtained from BH and modified BH matrices.
+The codes obtained from the image of BH matrices under the non-homogeneous Gray map are given in Section $5$.